Medieval architecture in Livonia

 What is Livonia?

 Historical Livonia covered the territories of today´s states of Estonia and Latvia.
-Between the 13th and mid-16th centuries there existed a confederation of Christian crusader states on these territories which was unique in Europe.
+Between the 13th and mid-16th centuries there existed a community of Livonian dominions on these territories which was unique in Europe.
 From the 1180s on, the conquest, Christianisation and feudalization of the country was realised by Christian crusaders of North German and Danish origin.
 In the course of this there developed a constellation of clerical sovereignties, the Livonian branch of the Teutonic Order (Schwertbrüder – Brethren of the Sword until 1237) being the biggest one.
 Then there were four territories of the Livonian bishops, headed by the Archbishop of Riga as the most powerful representative of this constellation (apart from the territories of the Bishoprics of Courland, Dorpat/Tartu and Ösel-Wiek).
 Riga, being the biggest city of the country, had a special position and for some time was even a comparably autonomous city state.
 However, later it became dependent on the Teutonic Order.
 Almost all power positions in the country were held by German knights, noblemen, clerics or citizens who were also those to have the fortifications and sacral buildings built.

 The northern part of Livonia had been conquered by Denmark in 1219; the victorious battle of Lyndanisse which, as the legend has it, was decided by God granting the Danebrog flag to the Danish army, is a crucial element of Denmark´s national myth.
 Danish rule was maintained until 1346 and came to an end (due to a revolt by the Estonians in 1343) with selling the territory to the Teutonic Order.
 The rural population – and thus the great majority of the inhabitants of Livonia – consisted of native Estonians, Latvians, Livonians, Cours and Semgallians whose legal position was much limited.